trtri2/ShopifyImageRepo/README.md

 - SQLAlchemy (ORM)

 ## SETUP
-Download or clone the repo and set up the python and postgreSQL dependencies below.
-Afterwards, you can run
+Download or clone the repo and install the python dependencies and then import the postgreSQL datbase in the instructions below.
+After that is setup, you can launch the flask server by running

 	python3 app.py

-which will launch the flask server and be available at `localhost:5000`
+which will be available at `localhost:5000`

 ### Python3